The Lean landscape has many different facets but are Lean UX and Lean Startup two sides of the same coin? Let’s find out

 Customers don’t always know what they need.
 But they do provide information that you can use to iterate on quickly and cheaply.

 One way to get information from your users is Guerilla User Testing.
 This involves going to your local coffee shop or bakery and offering to buy somebody a coffee in exchange for their time.
-This is when you’ll ask them about your MVP.
+This is when you’ll get tips for your MVP.

-Whether your MVP is a simple wireframe, a fully designed landing page or an interactive prototype, it’s important to get your user to interact with your product.
+Whether it’s a wireframe, a fully designed landing page or an interactive prototype, it’s important to get your user to interact with your product.
 Observe them attentively and make notes.

 Maybe your customer did suggest something that you can implement quickly and cheaply and put to the test.
 Feedback like a larger call-to-action button or clearer copywriting on your product page are just two ways that you can implement with little cost.